JDsnyke/PS4-Cheat-List/README.md

     0 195DBB0

-    Main Character EXP (Set your exp, after 1 Battle you get the lvl ups)
+    Main Character EXP (Set your EXP, after one Battle you get the lvl ups)

     0 195B73C